EnterTheVoid-x86/rsh/README.md

 Run `git clone https://github.com/EnterTheVoid-x86/Ruby-Shell-Unofficial.git && cd Ruby-Shell-Unoffical/ && ruby main.rb`
 **OR**
-Go to .[this website](https://replit.com/@vansamssecret/Ruby-Shell-v130?v=1) in your browser, it's easier **AND** you don't take up any of your hard drive space. =)
+Go to [this website](https://replit.com/@vansamssecret/Ruby-Shell-v130?v=1) in your browser, it's easier **AND** you don't take up any of your hard drive space. =)
 ## Q&A

 **Why?**
-Because why not?
+- Because why not?

 **Can I use this as my main shell?**
-I don't see the point, but go ahead...
+- Oh hey look, a fellow masochist!

 **Are you planing on continuing this project?**
-If I have freetime, and the will to do so, then yes, if not, then no.
+- If I have freetime, and the will to do so, then yes, if not, then no.

 **Who asked these questions?**
-No one.
+- No one.
 Literally.

 **How did you write this?**
 These two sites helped me creating it: